netonj/Education/README.md

 ## Analysis

-After cleaning and combining the two data sets, simple categorial analysis was conducted.
-The primary analyis, however, was done by regression modeling.
+After cleaning and combining the two data sets, simple categorial graphical analysis was conducted.
+The primary analysis, however, was done by regression modeling and graphing of those results.
 Single variable regression, multiple variable regression, and comparisons of their results informed the conclusion.

 ---